• Skip to primary navigation

 Camping in Riding Mountain National Park

-Camping in Riding Mountain is extremely popular, and it’s crucial to book well in advance; we recommend booking your camping trip as soon as the reservations for the season become available.
+Camping in Riding Mountain is extremely popular, and booking well in advance is crucial; we recommend booking your camping trip as soon as the reservations for the season become available.
 All updated Parks Canada camping fees for Riding Mountain can be found on this website.
 Reserve your spot by calling 1-877-RESERVE or by booking online here.

 Wasagaming Campground